salvador-bynd/inotify-proxy/README.md

 Workflows that rely on inotify events to trigger build processes are limited by this issue.

-Changewatcher is a small utility to restore these build processes.
+inotify-proxy is a small utility to restore these build processes.
 It polls for filechanges, then touches those files again _inside_ the container, triggering the necessary inotify events.

 ## Usage

-Changewatcher must be run inside a container.
+inotify-proxy must be run inside a container.
 It will monitor all files and descendents of the directory it is run from.

 Given the following directory structure within a container named myapp_web_1